AaronLasseigne/active_interaction/README.md

 ### Hash

-Hash inputs accept hashes.
+Hash filters accept hashes.
 They require keys to be either strings or symbols.
-The expected value types are given by passing a block and nesting other inputs.
-You can have any number of inputs inside a hash, including other hashes.
+The expected value types are given by passing a block and nesting other filters.
+You can have any number of filters inside a hash, including other hashes.

 ``` rb
 class HashInteraction < ActiveInteraction::Base